li-wei-ta/ConnectFour/README.md

 It has the following features:

 * Multiplayer (player vs player)
-* Play against undefeatable computer
+* Play against undefeatable AIPlayer (player vs AIPlayer)

 The computer was implemented using the following: